DavidVainer/TransactionsApp/README.md

 ## 🛠️ Installation
 - Clone the project and navigate to the folder.
 - ### **Setting up the Server**
-   - Navigate to the server folder `TransactionsApp.Server`.
+   - Navigate to the server folder `TransactionsApp.Server.TransactionsApp.API`.
-   - Open the `appsettings.json` file in the `TransactionsApp.API` folder.
+   - Open the `appsettings.json` file.
    - Update the `ConnectionStrings` section to point to your SQL Server instance.
 Example:
    ````
      "ConnectionStrings": {